s1d40/telegram-qxbroker-bot/README.md

 ## This project uses pyquotex, here is a thanks to the creators, you can find it here, :
 --  https://github.com/cleitonleonel/pyquotex
-## a special thanks to the creators of this api

 ## Description